huijing/huijing.github.io/_drafts/nexmo-building-a-check-in-app.md

 ## Basic routing and rendering

-The plan was to get everything working without any client-side Javascript.
-So user inputs were submitted via HTML forms, and if necessary, a redirect to the appropriate page after submission.
+The plan is to get everything working without any client-side Javascript.
+So user inputs are submitted via HTML forms, and if necessary, a redirect to the appropriate page after submission.

-As such, I needed an additional *results* page to show if the code was successfully verified or not.
 Each page is its own HTML file and is rendered with `koa-views`, which provides a `render()` function.

 ```javascript
 const Router = require('koa-router')